lovasoa/dataiku-exercise/README.md

 `src/backend/census.db`

 For the sake of simplicity,
 the new database uses [SQLite](http://sqlite.org/) too.
+Performance in a single user context is currently very good.
-However, it wouldn't be difficult to migrate to another RDMS as the data volume grows, while keeping the same schema.
+However, migrating to another RDMS might be wanted as the data volume grows.

 ## How to use